SENSITIVE TOPICS AHEAD!

 Being the youngest and in Class One, school always ended early for me, I loved it because I had more time to read and play.
 I had a very healthy books collection because whenever I did something good, I was always rewarded with a new book, it wasn’t new in age, but it was a new story to read.
 I knew all about the Cunning Fox, the Quick Hare, the Wise Owl and the Brave Lion.

 I had left school early, as always and I was excited to be home.
 I had recently passed my Mid Term examinations and I already had 3 books waiting for me at home.
-If I had realized earlier than it was home, I would have willingly stayed bored at school till 5 waiting for my brothers than go back home.
+If I had realized earlier that it was home, I would have willingly stayed bored at school till 5 waiting for my brothers than go back home.

 It cornered me in a room, alone and scared, still in my uniform where I was gagged and shoved on the floor.
 I tried fighting but it twisted my arms, successfully dislocating a shoulder, I think I passed out several times where I woke up in pain, in bed, face free of the tears I had wept, begging it to stop hurting me, begging it to stop, crying for it to leave me alone.
 It said it would kill me if I ever said anything, it was easy to squeeze my throat, it showed me by doing it.
 Or smothering me with a pillow, it was easy to do it too.